danielwray/pyBattle/README.md

-pyBattle.py
+pyBattle
 ========

 Small fighting game based upon random dice throws - A first step to learn Python, and programming in general.

 ## Usage:

--- Execute the script to name a character and fight against enemies, win or lose nothing much happens at the moment.
+-- Execute the script (main.py) to name a character and fight against enemies, win or lose nothing much happens at the moment.

 ## Version 1.0 targets:
 1. ~~Loot coins and weapons from defeated enemies~~